stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 in his ebony Boxe, for I was conscious who must have tolde you.
 And againe I ask that you shalle write me as Jedediah and not Simon.
 In this Community a Man may not live too long, and you knowe my Plan by which I came back as my Son.
 I am desirous you will Acquaint me with what y<font size=-2> e Blacke Man learnt from Sylvanus Cocidius in y<font size=-2> e Vault, under y e Roman Wall, and will be oblig'd for y e Lend'g of y<font size=-2> e MS. you speak of. "
+{/aside}

 Another and unsigned letter from Philadelphia provoked equal thought, especially for the following passage:

+{aside}
 "I will observe what you say respecting the sending of Accounts only by y r Vessels, but can not always be certain when to expect them.
 In the Matter spoke of, I require onlie one more thing; but wish to be sure I apprehend you exactly.
 You inform me, that no Part must be missing if the finest Effects are to be had, but you can not but know how hard it is to be sure.
 It seems a great Hazard and Burthen to take away the